okikio/native/packages/manager/README.md

 /**
- * Removes a value stored in the Manager, via the key, returns the Manager class, allowing for chains *
+ * Removes a value stored in the Manager, via the key, returns the Manager class, allowing for chains
+ * Similar to `Manager.prototype.delete`, except it is chainable, and returns the Manager class.
+ *
  * @public
  * @param  {K} key - The key for the key value pair to be removed